Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 This page summarizes some of the major changes that developers and exchanges will need to take note of.

-## 1) Payument transaction gas consumption increase from 1 to 50
+## 1) Payment transaction gas unit increase from 1 to 50

 The gas unit of a payment transaction will be adjusted from `1` to `50`.
 Developers and exchanges will need to call `CreateTransaction` with "gasLimit" set to at least "50" instead of "1" from `v8.0.0` onwards.